luckylinux/workaround-zfs-on-luks-bug/README.md

 Points worth maybe to be reverted:
 - Re-enable `systemd-cryptsetup`
 - Re-enable `systemd-cryptsetup-generator`

+### Possible Race Condition at Boot Time
+There is a **Possible Race Condition at Boot Time** between several Systemd Services and LOOP/LUKS/Physical Devices/UDEV/Partition Rescan.

+The rescan (probably done by `systemd-udevd`)  might be getting delayed in the boot process with the LSI HBA (which is a bit slower - apparently), which can cause this bad Interaction, where `systemd` Services attempt to remove a Device which is in use by the ZFS Pool (and LUKS and LOOP).

+That probably indicates a Race Condition (either way, both with the LSI HBA and the Onboard Intel SATA HBA), and without the LSI HBA it seems to "go through" without hitting this BUG / Race Condition.

+This anyways feels like something is very much "on the edge" and very sensitive in terms of Timings.

+Possibly, with the Intel Sata Controller, the boot process is "just enough" faster that the Timings don't "conflict".

 # Credits
 Many thanks for the extensive Support I received on the #openzfs IRC Channel on Libera.chat.